 Professional Learning is the means by which teachers, administrators, and other staff acquire, enhance, and refine the knowledge, skills, practices, and dispositions necessary to create and support high levels of learning for all students.

-The Division of School and District Effectiveness will host the professional learning opportunities below pending State Board of Education approval.
+The Office of School Improvement, Division of School and District Effectiveness, will host the professional learning opportunities below pending State Board of Education approval.

 Virtual Professional Learning Opportunities